SFU-Archives/digital-transfer/procedures/appendices/a-transfer-metadata.md

 - For SFU contacts, it is fine to give the abbreviated number, e.g. 2-2380.

 ## Records description
-These fields describe the materials being transferred.
+The remaining fields describe the materials being transferred.

 ### Records Creator
 Enter the name of the department, organization, or person responsible for creating and maintaining the records.
 - For university records, this should be the full name of the unit (e.g. "Department of English" rather than just "English").
 - For privately donated materials, this should be the same as the entity named in the Donation Agreement.

 Often the value in this field will be the same as the [Department / Organization](#department--organization) entered above, but they can be different.
-For example, your department (the unit for which you works) is **Student Services** but records transferred were created by the **Senate Committee on Undergraduate Studies** (SCUS).
+For example, your department (the unit for which you work) is **Student Services** but the records themselves were created by the **Senate Committee on Undergraduate Studies** (SCUS).
 - Here one body (Student Services) is acting as the secretariat for a different body (SCUS) that created the records.
 - `Department / Organization` = "Student Services"; `Records Creator` = "Senate Committee on Undergraduate Studies".